plasmodic/ecto_opencv/doc/source/index.rst

 ===========

 ecto opencv is a collection of cells that perception researchers may or may not find intriguing.
+Please see :ref:`Ecto <ecto:overview-ecto>` for information on how ecto opencv is built.

 .. toctree::
    :maxdepth: 2